-We have created events in Walkley, Totley, Rivelin Valley, Stannington, Meersbrook, Ecclesall Woods, on the Manor, at the Millennium Gallery, and around the city centre.
-Another 30,000 people have seen displays in the Ruskin Collection about Ruskin in Sheffield, currently featuring artworks from the 2017 Big Draw in Walkley and Big Draw on the Manor.
+We have created events in Walkley, Totley, Rivelin Valley, Stannington, Meersbrook, Ecclesall Woods, on the Manor, at Park Centre, at the Millennium Gallery, and around the city centre.
+Another 30,000 people have seen displays in the Ruskin Collection about Ruskin in Sheffield.
 We work closely with many Companions of the Guild of St George, volunteers, community organisations and cultural organisations in Sheffield.

 We are grateful for a number of funding awards that have made Ruskin in Sheffield possible to date: Heritage Lottery Fund, Being Human Festival of Humanities, Arts Council England, Catalyst Festival of Creativity (Sheffield Hallam University), Year of Making and University of Sheffield.